dsp2003/clef/README.md

 + [M] Replaced Chucklefish icon and logo animation with recoloured & shaded version (also fixed "u" which strongly resembled "v")

++ [M] All tutorial quests replaced with new descriptive ones which better match the mod's progression and cover the most of its important changes.
+Old tutorial questline is no longer used nor called

 Sandbox addon changes
 ---------------------